-1.18.2 QuantumComputer.experiment
+1.18.3 QuantumComputer.experiment

-QuantumComputer.experiment (experiment, memory\map=None)
+QuantumComputer.experiment(experiment, memory\map=None)

-Run a TomographyExperiment on a QVM or QPU backend.
-A TomographyExperiment is composed of:
+Run an Experiment on a QVM or QPU backend.
+An Experiment is composed of:

-- A main Program body (or ansatz). - A collection of ExperimentSetting objects, each of which encodes a particular state preparation and measurement. - $\bullet \ A \ {\tt SymmetrizationLevel} \ \ \textbf{for enacting different readout symmetrization strategies}.$ - A number of shots to collect for each (unsymmetrized) Experiment Setting.
+- A main Program body (or ansatz). - A collection of ExperimentSetting objects, each of which encodes a particular state preparation and measurement. - A SymmetrizationLevel for enacting different readout symmetrization strategies. - A number of shots to collect for each (unsymmetrized) ExperimentSetting.

-Because the main Program is static from run to run of a TomographyExperiment, we can leverage our platform's Parametric Compilation feature.
-This means that the Program can be compiled only once, and the various alterations due to state preparation, measurement, and symmetrization can all be realized at runtime by providing a memory\map.
+Because the main Program is static from run to run of an Experiment, we can leverage our platform's Parametric Compilation feature.
+This means that the Program can be compiled only once, and the various alterations due to state preparation, measurement, and symmetrization can all be realized at runtime by providing a memory map.
 Thus, the steps in the experiment method are as follows:

-- 1. Check to see if this TomographyExperiment has already been loaded into this QuantumComputer object.
+- 1. Check to see if this Experiment has already been loaded into this QuantumComputer object.
 If so, skip to step 2.
 Otherwise, do the following: - a.
-Generate a parameterized program corresponding to the TomographyExperiment (see the TomographyExperiment.generate\experiment\program() method for more details on how it changes the main body program to support state preparation, measurement, and symmetrization). - b.
+Generate a parameterized program corresponding to the Experiment (see the Experiment. generate\experiment\program() method for more details on how it changes the main body program to support state preparation, measurement, and symmetrization). - b.
 Compile the parameterized program into a parametric (binary) executable, which contains declared variables that can be assigned at runtime. - 2.
-For each ExperimentSetting in the TomographyExperiment, we repeat the following: - a.
+For each Experiment Setting in the Experiment, we repeat the following: - a.
 Build a collection of memory maps that correspond to the various state preparation, measurement, and symmetrization specifications. - b.
 Run the parametric executable on the QVM or QPU backend, providing the memory map to assign variables at runtime. - c.
 Extract the desired statistics from the classified bitstrings that are produced by the QVM or QPU backend, and package them in an ExperimentResult object. - 3.
 Return the list of ExperimentResult objects.